Burning, Tingling Feet with Pins and Needles

-A common question I get asked is why do I have numbness in my feet/toes?
-It’s a simple question but but there can be multiple answers depending on you and your medical history.
+Have you ever wondered " why do I have numbness in my feet/toes? " It’s a simple question but but there can be multiple answers depending on you and your medical history.

 Numbness in the feet and toes is often accompanied by other symptoms like a tingling sensation, a feeling of pins and needles, as well as a burning feeling.
 This can either be when you are walking and on your feet, or can occur when you are off your feet at rest.
 When it occurs is an important piece of information your doctor will need to know in order to give you the best answer as to why you are feeling numbness.

 What's causing the Burning and Tingling in Your Feet